MikroTik RADIUS Server (UserMan) Installation and Configuration

 If user ‘bob’ is present in RADIUS server’s user database, it answers: “Yes but with profile limitation”.
 If user is not in RADIUS Server’s user database, the server replies with NO.

 How to Install MikroTik User Manager RADIUS Server

 User Manager is a MikroTik RouterOS Package.
 So, User Manager Package installation in your network can be divided into methods.

-- User Manager Package can be installed on your physical RouterOS.
+- User Manager Package can be installed in your physical MikroTik RouterOS.
 Or,

-- User Manager Package can be installed on a Server Machine or on a PC where RouterOS is running.
+- User Manager Package can be installed in a Server Machine or in a PC where MikroTik RouterOS is running.

 I always prefer the second method because User Manager will generate a lot of logs and a physical RouterOS machine has limited storage capacity as well as to handle multiple RouterOS request in a large network, a User Manager should have a stable and powerful physical machine.

-Install User Manage Package on a Physical RouterOS
+Install User Manager Radius Server Package in a Physical MikroTik RouterOS

 As User Manager is a separate RouterOS Package, it is usually not included with MikroTik Roterboard Operating System.
 However, you can check your RouterOS whether it contains User Manager Package by visiting Winbox System > Packages menu.
 In this Package List window, you will find all the available packages that are installed in your RouterOS.
 If User Manager Package is installed, you will find a list named user-manager.
 If User Manager Package is not installed, follow the below steps to install User Manager Package in your RouterOS.